Remember a Day: Recording

 The song, written and sung by Wright, was recorded during two different sessions.
 During the first session (May 1967), Wright's vocals, piano, and Farfisa organ were recorded and during the second session (October 1967) Syd Barrett's acoustic and slide guitar as well as the bass and drum sections were recorded at De Lane Lea Studios in London.
 The sessions also produced "Jugband Blues".

 During the sessions for the song, drummer Nick Mason became agitated that he could not come up with the right drum part for the song.
-Norman Smith, however, knew what he wanted with the drums, so he played the part himself.
+Producer Norman Smith, however, knew what he wanted with the drums, so he played the part himself.
+Mason described this in his memoir: "'Remember A Day' had a different drum feel to our usual pounding style, and I eventually relinquished the playing to Norman.
+I really didn't like giving up my drum stool—and never have—but in this particular instance I would have struggled to provide a similar feel.
+Re-listening to this it feels more like a Norman Smith track than anyone else's.
+Apart from the rather un-Floyd-like arrangement, Norman's voice is also prominent within the backing vocals."

-Andrew King, Pink Floyd's manager, recalls: "I remember De Lane Lea... we did 'Vegetable Man' there... and 'Remember a Day', which Syd does a guitar solo on."
+Andrew King, Pink Floyd's manager, recalls: "I remember De Lane Lea ... we did 'Vegetable Man' there ... and 'Remember a Day', which Syd does a guitar solo on."

 In 1968 Barrett wrote: "I was self-taught and my only group was Pink Floyd.
 I was not featured on 'Corporal Clegg' but did play on another track written by Richard Wright.
 I forget the title but it had a steel guitar in the background.
 There have been complications regarding the LP but it is now almost finished and should be issued by EMI in a few months.
 I now spend most of my time writing."